python-openapi/openapi-schema-validator/docs/validation.rst

 If you instantiate a validator class directly and call ``.validate(...)``, schema checking is not performed automatically, matching ``jsonschema`` validator-class behavior.
-For malformed regex patterns this may raise a lower-level regex error.
+For malformed regex patterns this may raise a lower-level regex error (default mode) or ``ValidationError`` from the validator (ECMAScript mode).

 Use ``<ValidatorClass>.check_schema(schema)`` first when you need deterministic schema-validation errors with direct validator usage.